 According to a report by Inc., regular work week hours have always been a "modern-day illusion," and clocked time has never been a good indicator of progress or productivity.
 It argues that, by giving employees task ownership instead, they can complete these more efficiently with respect for both their own time and their teammates’.

 Inc argues that the 9-5 job is not dead because it did not really exist in the first place — most workers struggled to get their work done within the allocated time, even before the COVID-19 pandemic.
-By allowing flexible working and shifting our focus to outcomes, workers can avoid burnout by using their time more wisely and setting appropriate, achievable timelines for their goals.
+By allowing flexible working and shifting our focus to outcomes and the benefits of remote working, workers can avoid burnout by using their time more wisely and setting appropriate, achievable timelines for their goals.